jasonsbarr/BookFindr-project-design/features/braindump.md

 - Add book to Amazon wish list
 - Check out/acquire book from online lender or (if free) provider
 - Buy book (affiliate programs)
-- All data items associated with a book (lists it's on, reviews, notes, etc.) can be retrieved as part of the book's record
+- All data items associated with a book can be retrieved as part of the book's record
+  - (lists it's on, reviews, notes, etc.)
 - Automatic cover art and bibliographic information
 - Automatic citation generation for various citation formats
 - Bibliography manager (plus notes = full academic library manager)